kaustubh619/IPGAutomotiveChallenge/README.md

 3. Frontend Setup:

-   - Navigate to the `FrontendReact` directory: `cd ../../FrontendReact`
+   - Navigate to the `FrontendReact` directory
    - Inside `FrontendReact`, go to the `weather_app_frontend` directory:
      - `cd weather_app_frontend`
    - Open a command prompt inside this directory and install the frontend dependencies (this might take some time):